Skip to contents

 This function is designed to streamline and standardize the preparation of input data and study design parameters for simulation-based movement ecology analyses.
 It performs the following key steps:

-• Validates that data is a non-empty list of telemetry objects with metadata and location records.
+• Validates that data is a non-empty list of telemetry objects.

 • Fits movement models to each individual if not supplied.